How To Automate API using Playwright

 PUT request

-PUT request is used when you need to update the existing record on the API resource.
-For example, the code below will update the article title, which was created in the first example by the POST request.
+A PUT request updates an existing record on an API resource.
+For example, the code below updates the article title created in the first example via a POST request.

 To update the article, we append the Article ID to the request URL.
-This way we tell our API, which article we want to update.
-Then for this request we use put() method and provide new request object with updated title for the article.
+This way, we tell our API which article we want to update.
+Then, for this request, we use the put() method and provide a new request object with the updated article title.

 DELETE request

-DELETE request method performs the deletion of the resource on the API.
+The DELETE request method deletes the resource on the API.
 Very straightforward.
-Just provide the ID of the resource to delete and make a request.
+Just provide the resource ID to delete and make the request.
 Here is the example:

 API Testing Framework

 Playwright was not optimized for API testing.
-The API capabilities it has are mostly to complement functional UI automation.
+The API's capabilities primarily complement functional UI automation.

-Using APIs, you can better control the test data during the test run.
+Using APIs, you can better control test data during test runs.
 For example, faster creation of the preconditions for UI test execution.
-Or deleting the test data that is not needed anymore.
+Or deleting test data that is no longer needed.

 If you would like to use Playwright for API testing, you definitely can, but you should build a custom framework around it.
 With this approach, it's a true all-in-one solution for UI and API testing.
 100%!

-While experimenting with Playwright and learning from popular API testing frameworks like REST-Assured and Karate, I came up with a very convenient idea, how a test framework can be organized using the Fluent Interface Design pattern.
+While experimenting with Playwright and learning from popular API testing frameworks like REST-Assured and Karate, I came up with a very convenient idea: how to organize a test framework using the Fluent Interface Design pattern.

-Here is an example of the code, written in pure Playwright scripting to Create and Delete article:
+Here is an example of the code, written in pure Playwright scripting to create and delete an article:

 And this is the same test, but written using Fluent Interface Design:

-Did you notice how much compact and easier to read it is?
+Did you notice how compact and easier to read it is?

 • path() - To provide a path of the API resource that should be called